ziyoung/better-wilcom-docs/wilcom-docs/Setup/hardware/Set_up_machines.md

 ## To set up a machine...

-1Select Setup > Connection Manager Setup.
+1. Select Setup > Connection Manager Setup.
 Alternatively, click the Send to Connection Manager icon on the Standard toolbar.
 If no connections currently exist, a message appears.

 ![hardware00003.png](assets/hardware00003.png)

-2Click Yes or Create to start setting up your connections.
+2. Click Yes or Create to start setting up your connections.
 The Connection Settings dialog opens.

 ![ConnectionSettingsDroplist.png](assets/ConnectionSettingsDroplist.png)

-3Select the connection type.
+3. Select the connection type.
 Choose from:

 - Machine folder – e.g. Barudan DFS, HappyLink/LAN, Brother PR series, etc
 - Janome MB-4
 - CAMS (rhinestone placement machine).

-4Enter a unique name for the connection.
+4. Enter a unique name for the connection.
 This identifies the quick-access button on Standard toolbar and appears in the tooltip.

-5Choose an icon to identify the specific connection.
+5. Choose an icon to identify the specific connection.

 ![hardware00006.png](assets/hardware00006.png)

-6Select the file type required by the machine.
+6. Select the file type required by the machine.
 Depending on the chosen file type, the Options button may become available.
 This allows you to set up specific file format options from within Connection Manager without having to go to the Save As dialog.

-7Enter or browse to a folder location on the network or PC which has been set up for the specific machine.
+7. Enter or browse to a folder location on the network or PC which has been set up for the specific machine.

 For example, if you choose to connect to a Barudan LEM design server, this allows you to set up a ‘watching folder’ which the server monitors for design files (U?? format).
 It then systematically converts to PRJ for machine communication.
 When you output a design, Connection Manager saves it to this folder in the specified format.

 ![SelectFolder.png](assets/SelectFolder.png)

-8Optionally, tick the checkbox to rotate designs by 180º on output for cap applications.
+8. Optionally, tick the checkbox to rotate designs by 180º on output for cap applications.
 If ticked, all designs sent to that connection will be automatically rotated.

 ![hardware00011.png](assets/hardware00011.png)

-9Click OK when complete.
+9. Click OK when complete.
 The new connection appears on the Standard toolbar.

 ![StandardToolbarSendToConnectionManager.png](assets/StandardToolbarSendToConnectionManager.png)

-10Repeat steps to set up more machine connections.
+10. Repeat steps to set up more machine connections.
 As more machines are created, more quick-access buttons are added to the Standard toolbar.
 Each can be assigned its own identifying color.

 ![Connection_Mgr_Machines.png](assets/Connection_Mgr_Machines.png)